 Most of the women and children that end up in prostitution come from either a family history of prostitution or from a difficult home life where one or both parents are in prison and they are left to provide for their family.
 An overwhelming amount of children who end up in prostitution are also the result of abusive situations: either rape, incest or victims of hostile homes where their parents have made it clear that their gay, lesbian and transgender tendencies are unnatural and unwelcome.
 In the United States, approximately 40% of adult prostitutes began their careers when they were underage.
 It is a cycle of victimization and manipulation that keeps them in prostitution.
 All of her life she has been told she is a piece of property; worth nothing and incapable of making her own decisions.
 She is powerlessness, isolated and experiences a marred identity: she has become human capital.

 The second thing to keep in mind when wanting to begin this type of outreach ministry is to do your research.
 If you want to be a street outreach ministry then you need to know what types of resources in your area are available to men and women that will reach our to you and ask for your help.
 When a woman says she wants to get off the street, what will you do?
 When she says she is afraid for her safety, what will you do?
 When she says she has children that she also needs to take care of, what will you do?
 These are the kinds of questions you need to take care of.
-What if she is an illegal immigrant?
+What if she is an irregular immigrant?
 What if she has a drug addiction?
 What if she is underage?

 You also need to know the rules and psychological effects of The Game.
 The Game is what they call the network of prostitution, those involved and its rules.
 There are lots of rules and terminology in “The Game” and it is important for you to at least be aware of what that is so you do not go out onto the streets ill-informed and into potentially dangerous situations.
 You need to learn where the tracks are in your town, how they work the girls, when the natural rotations happen, when to pursue girls and when to respect the fact that sex worker’s time is money.
 You also need to respect the psychological trauma that has taken place, for example, insulting a woman’s pimp by saying he is a jerk that treats her horribly will make her cut you off and never listen to you again.
 You need to understand the psychological manipulation and deep connection that has been formed there and learn to work within those bonds to reach out to her.